time2backup/time2backup/docs/command.md

 ---------------------------------------------------------------
 <a name="status"></a>
 ## status
-Check if a backup is currently running
+Check if a backup is currently running.

 ### Usage
 ```bash